razgarabedi/Forumify/README.md

     *   Secure session management using cookies.
     *   **First User Admin:** The very first user to register on the platform is automatically granted administrator privileges.
 *   **Forum Structure:**
     *   Create and manage categories (Admin only for creation/editing).
+Categories display topic count, post count, and last post information.
     *   Users can create topics within categories.
 *   **Posting & Interaction:**
     *   Users can create new topics with a title and an initial post.